 I suppose it’s a fault.
 I’m sure that my wife who remembers every name, place, and date for the last fifty years thinks so.
-But, for some reason, I find it difficult to recall details of the past …Read More
+But, for some reason, I find it difficult to recall details of the past.
+If I say …Read More

 “Ecclesiastes?
 Ugh — that’s just doom and gloom!
 I’d rather study some other Bible book.”
 Now wait a moment.
-I know it’s not proper to begin by telling your reader that he’s wrong — but in this case …Read More
+I know it’s not proper to begin by telling your reader that he’s wrong — but in this case, you are …Read More

 Tabletalk: Over the course of your life, what have you found to be your most significant ministry focus?
 Why?
 Jay Adams: As I look back on sixty-plus years of ministry, I suspect that the ministry focus on exegesis has more …Read More